CHH/heroku-buildpack-php/README.md

 * NGINX Configuration for frameworks `silex` and `symfony2`
 * Reading configuration from `composer.json`

+## How to use it

+Use the `--buildpack` parameter when creating a new app:

+    heroku create --buildpack https://github.com/CHH/heroku-buildpack-php myapp

+Or set the `BUILDPACK_URL` config var on an existing app:

+    heroku config:set BUILDPACK_URL=https://github.com/CHH/heroku-buildpack-php

+* * *

+If you want to be on the bleeding edge and use pre-release features, then use `git://github.com/CHH/heroku-buildpack-php#development` as buildpack url.

 ## Stack

 * NGINX 1.2 or 1.3